 A collage of images showing how to make bacon onion jam steps 16 - 20.

-Transfer the bacon jam to an air-tight container (I like to use a mason jar) and let it cool.
-Store it in the refrigerator until ready to use.
+Transfer the bacon jam to an air tight container (I like to use a mason jar) and let it cool.
+Refrigerate until ready to use.
 Reheat before serving.

 A collage of images showing how to make bacon jam.